 Kit List for Winter Mountaineering & Climbing

-A summary of technical equipment & clothing required for Scottish Winter Mountaineering.
+A summary of technical equipment & clothing required for Scottish Winter Mountaineering on our winter and spring courses.
 During the winter, the environment and conditions will be less forgiving so it is important that you have all the appropriate kit for your own enjoyment and safety.

 This is an important principle to bear in mind when packing your gear.
 You need all the technical items required plus a clothing layering system that will function well in both cold & windy conditions AND if it is warmer and sunnier.
 Try to pack your rucksack so you can access the items you will most likely need first.
 Knowing where your kit is and packing it the same way each day will create a routine and make finding things much easier, this will help if you need to change clothing, access food, and water quickly in cold, windy, tricky locations.